• Home

 Instructions

-For The Donuts
+For The Chocolate Donuts

 • Preheat the oven to 350 degrees.
 Grease the wells of two donut pans with vegetable oil.
-If you don’t have two pans you’ll have to cook the donuts in multiple batches.

-• In a medium bowl, using a spoon, mix together your cornstarch and water until there are no lumps and it is smooth.
+• In a medium bowl, using a spoon, mix together the 4 heaping tablespoons cornstarch and 6 tablespoons water until until thin and watery.
 It will be thick and tacky at first.
-Once that’s combined, whisk in the milk of choice, vanilla and vinegar.

 • Bake for about 15 mins or until the donuts kind of spring back at you when gently touched.

-For The Icing
+For The Chocolate Ganache Icing

-• Combine the 2 cups of chocolate chips and the milk in a microwave safe bowl.
 Heat in 15 second increments, stirring each time until the milk is bubbling and the chips are fully melted.
 Keep whisking to combine until the icing is smooth.

-• Dip the donuts top side down into the bowl of the icing.
+• Dip the cool donuts top side down into the bowl of the icing.
 Immediately sprinkle the tops with the mini chocolate chips.

 • Let dry on a cooling rack with wax paper underneath the rack so your counter stays clean.
-If you don't let them dry in a cooling rack, the bottoms will be soggy.

 Video